Thursday, December 27, 2007

 As she talked, I thought about my friend Laura, who is taking a sabbatical from the English department at Utah Valley State College to spend nine months in Jordan, recording the stories of Iraqi women refugees there.

 I think Laura and Suzanne ought to know one another.
-And I've got their e-mail addresses!
+And I've got both their e-mail addresses!

 Sunday, July 15, 2007